-What it looks like: Youngsters feature a pointed snout and flat head with banded colouration and develop silvery/grey stripes on a cream background as they get older.
-Adults eventually lose their stripes becoming either cream or black all over.
+What it looks like: Juveniles are pale with grey stripes and develop creamy patches on their face as they get older.
+Mature adults eventually become either cream or dark grey all over.
 They also develop a swollen forehead, thick lips and a thick chin.

 - The species can be used for weed control.